 The filmmaker jokes, “Well, the father (who caught the baby) had a Doctorate in Geology so he was kind of a doctor.”
 As it turns out this family had had all their children unassisted at home with dad catching and had agreed to share this experience.

 The filming was the only time people other than immediate family had been present at the birth.
 It is a beautiful birth with the entire family there and strikingly, a very smooth posterior birth with no tearing and mom giving everybody orders!

 Fast forward a little bit more, I’m now pregnant with my third, and feeling pretty comfortable about the idea of birth, but feeling very broke.
 The idea of unassisted childbirth seems less and less odd.

-As it turns out, a low income woman without health insurance doesn't have many of options when it comes to natural childbirth.
-In some states government assisted health care covers out of hospital birth (usually birth centers) but not home births.
+As it turns out, a low-income woman without health insurance doesn’t have many of options when it comes to natural childbirth.
+In some states, government-assisted health care covers hospital birth (usually birth centers) but not home births.

-Midwives who will cover VBAC are getting harder and harder to find as fear on the subject increases, despite many studies showing that VBAC is quite safe.
+Midwives who will cover VBAC are getting harder and harder to find as fear of the subject increases, despite many studies showing that VBAC is quite safe.